angulardart/site-angulardart/src/angular/tutorial/toh-pt5.md

     ''',
 ```

-Delete the `<h1>` at the top.

-Delete the last line of the template with the `<hero-detail>` tags.

 You'll no longer show the full `HeroDetailComponent` here.
 Instead, you'll display the hero detail on its own page and route to it as you did in the dashboard.
+Make these changes:

+- Remove the `<hero-detail>` element from the last line of the template.
+- Remove `HeroDetailComponent` from list of `directives`.
+- Remove the (now) unused hero detail import.
+- Delete the `<h1>` at the top.

-However, when users select a hero from the list, they won't go to the detail page.
+When users select a hero from the list, they won't go to the detail page.
 Instead, they'll see a mini detail on *this* page and have to click a button to navigate to the *full detail* page.

 ### Add the *mini detail*